Conmhaícne Mara

-The Conmhaícne Mara or Conmaicne Mara (the Conmaicne of the sea), were an early people of Ireland.
-Their tuath was located in the extreme west of County Galway, Republic of Ireland, giving their name to Connemara, an anglicised form of Conmhaicne Mara.
+The Conmhaícne Mara or Conmaicne Mara (the Conmaicne of the sea) were an early people of Ireland.
+Their tuath was located in the extreme west of County Galway, Ireland, giving their name to Connemara, an anglicised form of Conmhaicne Mara.

 Origin

 The Conmhaícne or Conmaicne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
 They settled in Connacht and Longford, giving their name to several Conmaicne territories.
 Other branches of the Conmaicne located in County Galway included the Conmaícne Dúna Móir (Conmaicne of Dunmore) and the Conmhaícne Cúile Toland (Conmaicne of Cuile-Toland).

 Territory

 Conmhaícne Mara comprised all of the barony of Ballynahinch and the civil parish of Inishbofin, which is in the barony of Murrisk.
 The territory contains the five civil parishes of Ballynakill/Baile na Cille, Ballindoon, Moyrus/Maigh Iorras, Omey/Iomaidh Fheicín and Inishbofin/Inis Bó Fine.
 The territory contains the five Catholic parishes of An Clochán (Clifden, Omey & Ballindoon), Iorras Ainbhtheach (Carna), Cloch na Rón/(Roundstone), Baile na Cille (Ballynakill) and Inis Bó Fine/(*Inishbofin (County Galway)).

 The area of County Galway in which Connemara lies is known as Iar Connacht i.e. the portion of County Galway west of Lough Corrib and a small piece of County Mayo.
 The parish of Kilconickny, which means "church of the Conmaicne"is located west of the town of Loughrea.